-“La Mémoire“, the archives room at Malérargues, was created in 2008 & 2009 by Paul and Cara Silber.
-This room contains the physical legacy of Alfred Wolfsohn, Roy Hart and the Roy Hart Theatre.
-This archive room is available for students and researchers of the voice work during their stay at Malérargues.
+In 2008 and 2009 “La Mémoire“ – the archives room in Malérargues – was created by Paul and Cara Silber, who curated it until their departure from Malérargues in 2018.
+It is now managed by Carol Mendelsohn.
+This room houses the physical legacy of Alfred Wolfsohn, Roy Hart and the Roy Hart Theatre.
+The archive is available for consultation by students, teachers, and researchers of the voice work, upon request.

-„Giving Context to the Voice Work“, is a life presentation, given by Paul and Clara Silber during the summer months.
-Paul and Clara give an introduction and show documentary films about the life and work of Alfred Wolfsohn, Roy Hart and the Roy Hart Theatre.
-They are also available to answer questions and discuss with the participants.
+“Giving Context to the Voice Work”, was a live presentation given by Paul and Clara Silber for many years during the summer months, during which they presented the archives and showed documentary films about the life and work of Alfred Wolfsohn, Roy Hart, and the Roy Hart Theatre, followed by a discussion period with those who attended.

-Paul Silber also runs an own archives website, where you can find more information and you can purchase CDs and DVDs on the legacy of the Roy Hart Voice Work.
+Paul Silber also ran an archives website, where you can learn more about the legacy of the Roy Hart Voice Work.

-ROY HART THEATER PHOTOGRAPHIC ARCHIVES / Ivan Midderigh
+ROY HART THEATRE PHOTOGRAPHIC ARCHIVES / Ivan Midderigh

-The Roy Hart Theatre (RHT) Photographic Archives safeguards a visual record of an extraordinary story.
-A vast amount of photographic material, dating from when Alfred Wolfsohn, the founder of the vocal research work that influenced the Roy Hart Theatre, was a child, up to the present time; a 100 year, plus, history.
+The Roy Hart Theatre Photo Archive is a visual record of an extraordinary story.
+It constitutes a vast amount of photographic material, dating from when Alfred Wolfsohn – the founder of the vocal research work that influenced the Roy Hart Theatre – was a child, up to the present time: a history of over a century.

 The history of the vocal exploration which was later to become known as the Roy Hart Theatre is a fascinating one.
-Although the company was formed in 1969, the vocal work had been researched for several years by a group of pioneers.
-They were to become the founder members of the Roy Hart Theatre, a company that grew out of this vocal research work, and whose groundbreaking work with the human voice had received world wide recognition.
+Although the company was formed in 1969, the vocal work had been researched and explored for many years by a group of pioneers who would become the founding members of the Roy Hart Theatre and whose groundbreaking work with the human voice would gain worldwide recognition.